 Panic within the project team is never a good thing.
 Most teams operate under some level of pressure that trends up and down depending on workloads and the nature of the current project portfolio.
 Garden-variety pressure is healthy, prompting teams to find new ways to increase efficiency and to focus on what’s important.
 Panic, on the other hand, usually has the opposite effect, stifling progress and undermining the team’s efforts.
-Panic within the project office project team is never a good thing.
-Most teams operate under some level of pressure that trends up and down depending on workloads and the complexity of the current project.
-Garden-variety pressure is healthy, prompting teams to find new ways to increase efficiency and to focus on what’s important.
-Panic, on the other hand, usually has the opposite effect, stifling progress and undermining the team’s efforts.
+The cost of panic, is thus, very high.

 Because panic impacts the project in many ways and can ultimately bring a team to its knees, it’s important that PMP®s always be on the lookout for these warning signs.